 - What is the policy on gender-sensitive marketing such as the portrayal of women?
-How are cultural differences addressed? - Is gender sensitivity in marketing communications included as a topic in training? - Does the business subscribe to any voluntary codes on responsible and dignified gender portrayal in marketing communications?
-If so, which codes?
+How are cultural differences addressed? - Is gender sensitivity in marketing communications included as a topic in training?
+If yes, how? - Does the business subscribe to any voluntary codes on responsible and dignified gender portrayal in marketing communications?
+If so, which codes? - How does gender drive the strategy of product and service development?

-- How does gender drive the strategy of product and service development? - How does the business evaluate whether there are any gender-related barriers in accessing its products and services? - How does the business consider gender differences in product development?
+- How does the business evaluate whether there are any gender-related barriers in accessing its products and services? - How does the business consider gender differences in product development?

 For those businesses that report in line with the GRI Guidelines or others that use this global sustainability reporting guidance as a reference point for public disclosures on non-financial information, the following disclosures can be of use.
-For a full explanation of the indicators, the definitions of the key terms used, and the supporting indicator protocols with step by step guidance on how to report against them, refer to the GRI Guidelines.
+For a full explanation of this aspect-specific guidance, the definitions of the key terms used, and the supporting protocols with other step by step guidance on how to report against them, refer to the GRI Guidelines.